Probing short-range gravity using quantum reflection: Numerical Modeling

 where $x_1$ and $x_2$ define the boundaries of a transition zone.
 We abbreviate $b = 3\lambda_a/2\pi^2$.
 The potential and its first derivatives are continuous if

 and

 A similar modification is applied to the Yukawa potential to produce a modified perturbation $\bar{V}(x)$.

 We require the outer edge of the transition zone, $x_2$, to be well below the quantum reflection point $x_0$ of Eq.~\eqref{xm}.
 For Rb atoms with $v \approx v_c$, we have $x_0 \approx 3~\mu$m.
 The transition zone width $x_2 - x_1$ must be sufficiently large to provide a smooth potential and avoid spurious reflections.
 However, using a very wide transition zone leads to a large value of $|U_0|$ and a high atomic velocity in the $x<x_1$ region, which then requires an impractically small grid spacing for the numerical solution.
-For the calculations presented here, we use $x_1 = 0.45$~\textmu m and $x_2 = 0.5$~\textmu m, giving $U_0/C_4 = -15$~\textmu m$^{-4}$.
+For the calculations presented here, we use $x_1 = 0.4$~\textmu m and $x_2 = 0.5$~\textmu m, giving $U_0/C_4 = -18$~\textmu m$^{-4}$.
+We verified that the numerical results do not vary significantly as long as $x_1$ and $x_2$ remain small compared to $x_0$, and $x_2-x_1$ is larger than about 0.1~\textmu m.
+We found that a grid spacing of 10~nm was sufficient to give a phase accuracy better than $10^{-2}$~rad for all parameters considered here.

 We first consider the case of non-interacting atoms incident from infinity with a well-defined velocity $-v_0$.
 A fraction of the atoms will reflect to form an interference pattern, while the remainder continue propagating towards $x = -\infty$ with velocity $v_t = -(v_0^2-2U_0/m)^{1/2}$.
 Here we solve the time-independent Schr\"odinger equation